Information Technology Helpdesk/Support Technician

 What are the chances of getting a job?

-Demand for IT helpdesk/support technicians is high because most businesses and organisations rely heavily on computer systems and networks to operate effectively.
-Technicians are needed to support staff using those systems and networks, and to identify and fix problems that may arise.
+Demand for IT helpdesk/support technicians is high because organisations are increasingly relying on computer systems and networks to operate effectively.
+Technicians are needed to support staff using those systems and networks, and to identify and fix any problems.

 Shortage of IT helpdesk/support technicians

-While demand for IT helpdesk/support technicians is expected to remain strong, the number of IT trainees coming through is insufficient to meet demand.
+While demand for IT helpdesk/support technicians is expected to remain strong, the number of information technology (IT) trainees coming through is insufficient to meet demand.

-A survey of IT employers in February 2015 reported that 79% of employers were planning to hire additional staff.
-However, 28% of employers also reported greater difficulty finding staff in 2015 than in 2014.
+A survey of IT employers in March 2017 reported that 79% of employers were planning to hire more staff.
+However, a third of employers also said their biggest problem was finding and retaining staff.

 Types of employers varied

-IT helpdesk/support technicians can work for many types of medium to large businesses, including:
+IT helpdesk/support technicians can work for a variety of medium to large businesses, including:

 - software and web-development companies that produce film, games and animation